 Another sign that you need to switch your savings account is if you aren’t earning any interest.
 Obviously, the more money you have saved the more interest you earn.
 However, if your savings account is with a major bank (Wells Fargo, Bank of America, Chase, etc.) then you are not making as much as you can.

-Make the switch to an online savings account with Synchrony, American Express Bank or any other online bank you will earn significantly more in interest.
+Make the switch to an online savings account with Synchrony, American Express Bank, or any other online bank and you will earn significantly more in interest.

 Why not make more money just by having your savings with a different bank?
 Check out Best Savings Account Interest Rates to see the night and day difference in what you can earn.
 You may as well make as much money as you can!

 Sign #3: You pay a monthly fee for your savings

 Never…ever…should you pay a fee to have a savings account.
 Most major banks, like the ones listed above, love charging fees.
 It’s what keeps them in business!
 Most fees can be avoided by meeting certain requirements like minimum balances, a certain number of transfers, or other factors.

 While it may not be hard to meet the requirements to keep your savings account free, why worry about it in the first place?
 Once again, an online savings account comes to the rescue!
 Most savings accounts offered by online banks have no requirements.
 Not to mention, none of them charge you fees!